The correct rules of salat in Saheeh hadith

 (C) The person who performed the Fajr salat remained in the care of Allah.
 If anyone wants to free someone from that responsibility, he will be thrown upside down in hell.
 (Muslim, Mishkat H / 628)

-(7) He said that the five daily prayers which Allah has made obligatory on His servants,
+(7) He said that the five daily prayers that Allah has made obligatory on His servants,

 (8) Narrated from Abu Hurairah (R) Rasulullah (sm) said that Allah said, I declared war on the person who made enmity with any of my beloved servants.
 There is nothing dearer to me than the search for my nearness through the things I have forced.
 The servant is always trying to get close to me through various supererogatory acts of worship, as long as I love him.
 Then when I love him, I become his ear with which he listens.
 I become the eye with which he sees.
 I become the hand with which he holds.
 And I become afoot, with the help of which he moves.
 If he asks me for something, I give it to him.
 If he begs for shelter, I give him shelter.
 (Bukhari H / 6502)